-In these four consolidated, interlocutory appeals both the prosecution and defendants appeal the trial court's pretrial evidentiary rulings.
-In Docket No. 302986 (Danto) and Docket No. 302991 (Nater), the prosecution appeals by leave granted the trial court's order denying its motion to admit evidence of other acts committed by defendant.
-In Docket No. 303064 (Nater) and Docket No. 303525 (Danto), defendants appeal by leave granted the trial court's order granting the prosecution's motion to preclude assertion of the Michigan Medical Marihuana Act (MMA), MCL 333.26241 et seq., as an affirmative defense and to preclude reference to the MMA at trial.
-Danto also appeals the trial court's order denying his motion for an evidentiary hearing and to dismiss under the MMA.
+In these four consolidated, interlocutory appeals both the prosecution and defendants, Michael Danto and Andrew Nater, appeal the trial court's pretrial evidentiary rulings.
+In Docket No. 302986 (Danto) and Docket No. 302991 (Nater), the prosecution appeals by leave granted the trial court's order denying its motion to admit evidence of other acts committed by the respective defendants.
+In Docket No. 303064 (Nater) and Docket No. 303525 (Danto), the respective defendants appeal by leave granted the trial court's order granting the prosecution's motion to preclude assertion of the Michigan Medical Marihuana Act (MMA), MCL 333.26421 et seq., as an affirmative defense and to preclude reference to the MMA at trial.
+Danto also appeals the trial court's order denying his motion for an evidentiary hearing and to dismiss under the provisions of the MMA.
 We affirm the trial court's orders in Docket Nos.
 303064 and 303525, reverse the trial court's orders in Docket Nos.
 302986 and 302991, and remand for further proceedings.

-In Docket No. 302986, the prosecution argues that the trial court abused its discretion in barring the admission of evidence of other acts Danto committed.
+In Docket No. 302986, the prosecution argues that the trial court abused its discretion by barring the admission of evidence of other acts Danto committed.
 We agree.
 We review a trial court's evidentiary decisions for an abuse of discretion.
 People v Martzke, 251 Mich App 282, 286; 651 NW2d 490 (2002).
 A trial court abuses its discretion when its decision falls outside the range of principled outcomes.
 People v Blackston, 481 Mich 451, 460; 751 NW2d 408 (2008).